String of Rubies Plant (Othonna capensis) Indoor Care, Propagation, Problems & Remedies

 Othonna capensis is a trailing, perennial, succulent vine native to the drier parts of Southwest Africa.

-String of Rubies Plant (Othonna capensis) is non-toxic to both humans and pets.
-It is among the pet-safe plants that you may grow in the home.
+String of Rubies Plant is non-toxic to both humans and pets.
+Othonna capensis is a safe for children, cats, dogs and other pets in the home.

 Where to Buy